mrle080693/ConsoleTicTacToe/README.md

-This project is done for having project using Java Core and more experiance with Java Core
+This project is done for having a project using Java Core and more experience with Java Core.

 Technologies used:
 * Java Core